dushyantRathore/Messaging-Bots/README.md

 **Crypto bot**
 <br>
-This bot gives important details like the top cryptocurrencies, prices, top news and exchanges etc. The username of the bot is `@half_blood_prince_bot`.
+This telegram bot gives important details like the top cryptocurrencies, prices, top news and exchanges etc. The username of the bot is `@half_blood_prince_bot`.
 <br><br>